Mølleåen: Course

 The source of the river is Hettings Mose between the lakes of Buresø and Bastrup Sø.
 Over the next 30 km, the river drops 29 m until it reaches the sea.
 After Bastrup Sø, the river runs through a swampy area to Farum Sø.
 The following section is called "Fiskebæk Å", passing under the Hillerød motorhighway (E16) and Frederiksborgsvej before reaching Denmark's deepest lake, Furesø, with a depth of 38 m.

 The natural course of the stream between Furesøen and Nybro was changed as part of fortification works in the period 1885–1894 and is totally straight, the only remnant of these defenses.

 After passing through Frederiksdal Storskov, the river runs under Nybrovej until it runs into the lake of Lyngby Sø.
 Between here and the sea, the river falls a further 20 m, providing excellent opportunities for water mills.
 The river winds through the gardens of Sorgenfri Palace to Fuglevad water mill which later became part of the Brede Copper Works.
 The river then continues to the north past the Frilandsmuseum and on to Brede Museum.
 It then proceeds past Øhrholm and Ravneholm to Nymølle, used to hammer copper and brass from the mid-17th century.
-It then flows under the Helsingør Motorway to Stampen where priviously a textile factory, a flour mill and a bakery used to exist.
+It then flows under the Helsingør Motorway to Stampen where previously a textile factory, a flour mill and a bakery used to exist.
 After passing through Raadvad, the Mølleåen finally arrives at Strandmøllen before reaching the Øresund.